- Before starting abstract submission, read the Instructions and Guidelines!

 - Important: When applicable, approval by Human or Animal Research Ethical Committee and the financial support MUST be indicated.
 The absence of both information will not allow the abstract submission to be completed.
 In case of any doubt, contact SBFTE secretariat (email@example.com).

-- Literature Reviews or projects will not be accepted.
+- Projects will not be accepted.

 - For authors DO NOT USE as a surname: Filho, Sobrinho, Neto, or Junior.
 Use for example: Carvalho-Júnior, Silva Neto JA.